 Dan Goldhaber is an AIR vice president and director of Analysis of Longitudinal Data in Education Research at AIR.
-He is also a professor in Interdisciplinary Arts and Sciences at the University of Washington Bothell, the director of the Center for Education Data & Research, and the co-editor of Education Finance and Policy.
+He is also an affiliate professor in the School of Social Work at the University of Washington, the director of the Center for Education Data & Research, and the co-editor of Education Finance and Policy.

 Dr. Goldhaber's work focuses on issues of educational productivity and reform at the K-12 level; the broad array of human capital policies that influence the composition, distribution, and quality of teachers in the workforce; and connections between students' K-12 experiences and postsecondary outcomes.
 Topics of published work in this area include studies of the stability of value-added measures of teachers, the effects of teacher qualifications and quality on student achievement, and the impact of teacher pay structure and licensure on the teacher labor market.
 Previous work has covered topics such as the relative efficiency of public and private schools, and the effects of accountability systems and market competition on K-12 schooling.